Tigran Sargsyan: Scope of Insurance (2007)

-Prime-minister (2008–2014)
+Prime Minister (2008–2014)

 9 April 2008 Tigran Sargsyan was appointed as the Prime Minister of Armenia, replacing Serzh Sargsyan in this position, who was elected the president of Armenia earlier that year.
 From 22 April new government started working, consisting of 18 ministries.
 The minister for territorial development combined position of the Deputy Prime Minister.
 The government included representatives of the parliament coalition from parties: Republican Party of Armenia, Prosperous Armenia, Armenian Revolutionary Federation and The Rule of Law.

 Two months following the appointment of Sargsyan Russo-Georgian War bursts out which seriously hurt economy of Armenia blockaded by Turkey and Azerbaijan for more than 20 years, and 70% of imported products are from Georgia.

-Global Financial Crisis
+2008 Financial Crisis

-The next year after Sargsyan government start, second wave of the global financial crisis reached Armenia, which led to 14.1% fall of GDP.
+The next year after Sargsyan government start, second wave of the 2008 financial crisis reached Armenia, which led to 14.1% fall of GDP.
 Because of strong banking system of Armenia, the crisis did not hurt Armenian banks, but the main collapse occurred in the construction sector, where the decrease volume was 41.6%.
 Production tax rates reduced to 22.5%.
 The collapse in these two areas was more than 10-% decrease in general share of GDP.

 Commenting on the Economic collapse Tigran Sargsyan said: "The Housing bubble that was inflated, burst, causing negative phenomenon".
 He also highlighted necessity to diversify the economy.
 Among causes of economic collapse were marked decrease in the level of foreign transfers, reduction of prices on the international market of raw, and in particular non-ferrous metals market got lesser interest in goods exported from Armenia, as well as reduced liquidity in the international market and the subsequent fall of investment level.

-Anti-Crisis Measures

 12 November 2008 Tigran Sargsyan presented anti-crisis program of the government.
 4 December 2008 according to protocol decision of RA Government the list of anti-crisis measures was approved.
 Among the main activities were mentioned the following: